haskell/haskell-language-server/ghcide/README.md

 benchmark between HEAD and master using the benchHist script.
 This assumes that "master" points to the upstream master.

-Run the benchmarks with `stack`:
+Run the benchmarks with `cabal bench`.

-    export STACK_YAML=...
-    stack bench

-It should take around 15 minutes and the results will be stored in the `bench-hist` folder.
+It should take around 15 minutes and the results will be stored in the `bench-results` folder.
 To interpret the results, see the comments in the `bench/hist/Main.hs` module.

 More details in [bench/README](bench/README.md)